 Cats are obligate carnivores, meaning that they need meat to survive.
 The reason for this is that animal fats contain taurine, which cats cannot generate organically.

-As VCA Hospitals explains, a cat that lacks taurine will become very unwell.
-Red or white meat, especially animal hearts or livers, will keep your cat’s taurine levels at an appropriate level.
+As VCA Hospitals explains, a cat that lacks taurine will become unwell.
+Red or white meat, especially animal hearts or livers, will keep your cat’s taurine levels at the optimal level.

-Blindness and heart failure are the most common results of taurine deficiency.
+Blindness and heart failure are the most common problems that occur due to a taurine deficiency.
 However, a cat with insufficient taurine may also have growth defects, and any kittens may experience congenital disabilities.

-Taurine supplements are available, but should only be used upon the advice of a vet.
+Taurine supplements are available, but should only be used based on the advice of a vet.
 A cat should never be fed a plant-based diet with taurine supplements as a lifestyle choice.
-This is placing the feline’s health in needless jeopardy.

 Vitamin A for Cats

 Vitamin A serves two primary purposes for cats.
-It promotes healthy skin, and ensures sharp vision – especially at night.
+It promotes healthy skin and ensures sharp vision.

-Your cat needs vitamin A in their food.
-Classic signs of a deficiency include unhealthy-looking, unkempt fur, and clumsiness by night.
-If your cat cannot see in the dark, they are almost certainly lacking vitamin A.
+Your cat needs vitamin A in her food.
+Classic signs of a deficiency include unhealthy-looking, unkempt fur, and clumsiness at night.
+If your cat cannot see in the dark, she will be lacking vitamin A.

-You must be careful, however.
-It’s possible to provide a cat with excess vitamin A. This leads to toxicity, which damages the liver and bones.
-Avoid supplementing your cat with additional vitamin A, unless advised by your vet to do so.
+It’s easy to provide a cat with excess vitamin A. This leads to toxicity, which damages the liver and bones.
+Avoid supplementing your cat with additional vitamin A.

 Thiamine (Vitamin B1) for Cats

-Vitamin B1, aka thiamine, is just as crucial to your cat as taurine.
-Your cat requires vitamin thiamine to process any carbohydrates they consume.
+Vitamin B1 (thiamine) is just as crucial to your cat as taurine.
+Your cat requires thiamine to process any carbohydrates that she consumes.

-If your cat lacks sufficient thiamine, they’ll suffer from several neurological concerns.
+If your cat lacks sufficient thiamine, she’ll suffer from several neurological concerns.
 These could include a lack of coordination, loss of control over the head and neck, and even seizures.

-Any quality red of white meat-based cat food will contain thiamine.
-Limit the amount of fish that your cat consumes, however.
-Fish, especially when raw, can block the consumption of thiamine to your cat’s body.
+Any quality red or white meat-based cat food will contain thiamine.
+Limit the amount of fish that your cat consumes.
+Fish, especially when raw, can block thiamine.

 Riboflavin (Vitamin B2) for Cats

-Riboflavin is another B vitamin that aids with your cat’s digestion.
-It breaks foods down as they enter your pet’s body, and converts them to energy.
+Riboflavin is another B vitamin that aids your cat’s digestion.
+It breaks foods down as it enters your cat’s body and converts them to energy.

 A lack of riboflavin can cause abdominal pain, as well as skin conditions.
 Any quality cat food will contain all the vitamin B2 that your cat needs.
 Also, it is impossible for a cat to experience riboflavin toxicity.
-Your cat would need to consume an absurd amount to experience this.
+Your cat would need to consume a very large amount for this to happen, though.

 If your pet does consume this vitamin to excess, it’s filtered and eliminated by the kidneys.
-This means that supplementation is safe if your cat is unable to process riboflavin through their food.
+This means that supplementation is safe if your cat is unable to process riboflavin through her food.

 Niacin (Vitamin B3) for Cats

-Niacin serves multiple purposes as part of your cat’s diet.
-This vitamin ensures that your pet enjoys a healthy digestive tract, and an effective metabolism.
+This vitamin ensures that your cat has a healthy digestive tract and effective metabolism.
 Also, niacin improves a cat’s memory and cognitive skills.

 5mg of niacin per day will be sufficient for most cats.
-Ensure this is found in your pet’s diet, as cats do not generate the vitamin organically.
+Ensure this is found in your pet’s diet because cats do not generate this vitamin organically.

 Vitamin C for Cats

-Your cat’s body produces vitamin C needed, so supplementation will not be necessary.
+Your cat’s body produces any vitamin C that’s needed, so supplementation will not be necessary.
 An excess of vitamin C can cause urinary tract issues, or negatively impact the kidneys.

-Thankfully, your cat is unlikely to help themselves to vitamin C-loaded fruit in your home.
-Foods such as oranges smell terrible to cats, and they’ll give them a wide berth.
+Foods, such as oranges, smell terrible to cats.
 This means that your cat is highly unlikely to develop vitamin C poisoning.
-Cats shouldn’t eat oranges as they’re toxic.
+Cats shouldn’t eat oranges as they’re toxic, especially the skin.

 Vitamin D for Cats

 Vitamin D is often referred to as ‘the sunshine vitamin.’
 This is because many animals absorb vitamin D straight from the sun’s rays.
-Where cats are concerned, however, this is less impactful.
+Where cats are concerned, this is less effective.

-Unlike dogs, feline bodies struggle to absorb appropriate amounts of this vitamin through sunlight.
-This makes it more critical than ever that your cat gets their vitamin D through food.
+Feline bodies struggle to absorb appropriate amounts of this vitamin through sunlight.
+This makes it more critical than ever that your cat gets their vitamin D through her food.

 As Mercola explains, Vitamin D is among the most problematic nutrients to balance.
 Debate rages as to how much is needed, and excessive levels of vitamin D can be highly toxic.
 Look out for these warning signs: